deepsquare-io/ClusterFactory/web/docs/getting-started/02-k0s-configuration.md

 The IngressClass is `traefik`.
 If you don't want to use Traefik, feel free to add another extension.

-We use Traefik because it is able to do a lot of complex route operations while still being able to do basic HTTP routing.
+We use Traefik because it can do a lot of complex route operations while still being able to do basic HTTP routing.

 ## Initial Deployment

 Run the `1.deploy-k0s.sh` script to deploy the cluster.

-TODO: record deployment

 You can re-run the scripts if you modify the `k0sctl.yaml` file.